COSC3020/recurrence-analysis-AaronATM/README.md

 $= 3^iT(\frac{n}{3^i}) +$
 $\sum_{k=0}^i (\frac{1}{3^4})^k$
-$\cdot n^5 $\
+$\cdot n^5 $

-// I am aware that this sum is not displaying properly in inline math, it seems to be an issue with github
+// I am aware that the i in the sum is not displaying properly in math notation, it seems to be an issue with github
 // https://github.com/orgs/community/discussions/17051

 for $i = \log n$